What Is Tinnitus and Treatment

 Are There Treatments That Can Help Me?

 Tinnitus does not have a cure yet, but treatments that help many people cope better with the condition are available.
 The Dallas Ear Institute is a fully integrated center, with all possible treatment options considered and cutting edge technology offered.
-Below are some of the treatments offered:
+Below are some of the treatments offered by our team.

 Hearing aids are helpful for people who have hearing loss along with tinnitus.
 Using a hearing aid adjusted to carefully control outside sound levels may make it easier for you to hear.
 The better you hear, the less you may notice your tinnitus.
 The most advanced hearing aid technology is offered at The Hearing Center at Dallas Ear Institute, including new hearing aids that are specifically designed for patients with tinnitus.
 This exciting new technology can be very useful in many patients suffering with tinnitus and hearing loss.

-Antidepressants and anti-anxiety drugs may be prescribed by your doctor to improve your mood and help you sleep.
-In some studies, these medications have been shown to decrease the effect of the tinnitus on your life and may be helpful in decreasing the effects tinnitus has on your quality of life.
+Antidepressants and anti-anxiety drugs may be prescribed by your physician to improve your mood and help you sleep.
+In some studies, these medications have been shown to decrease the impact of the tinnitus on your quality of life.

-Other medications may be available at drugstores and on the Internet as an alternative remedy for tinnitus, but none of these preparations has been proved effective in clinical trials.
+Other non-prescriptive medications are available as an alternative remedy for tinnitus, but none of have been proved effective in clinical trials.

 Can I Do Anything to Prevent Tinnitus or Keep It From Getting Worse?